 Ramihangihajason TN, Andrianavalona TH, Razafimbelo R, Ali JR, Rahantarisoa L and Samonds KE (2014).
 Miocene Foraminifera from Nosy Mahakamby and Amparafaka, Mahajanga Basin, Madagascar.
 Journal of African Earth Sciences 100:409-417.

-Irwin MT, Blanco M, Raharison J-L & Samonds KE (2013).
-Anjozorobe–Angavo & Tsinjoarivo.
-Schwitzer C, Mittermeier RA, Davies N, Johnson S, Ratsimbazafy J, Razafindramanana J, Louis EE & Rajaobelina S (eds.), Lemurs of Madagascar: A strategy for their conservation.
+Irwin MT, Blanco M, Raharison J-L and Samonds KE (2013).
+Anjozorobe–Angavo and Tsinjoarivo.
+Schwitzer C, Mittermeier RA, Davies N, Johnson S, Ratsimbazafy J, Razafindramanana J, Louis EE and Rajaobelina S (eds.), Lemurs of Madagascar: A strategy for their conservation.
 Pp 83-85.